mcfunley/pugsql/docs/tutorial.md

 ### Writing SQL Files

-The premise of PugSQL is that the best way to cope with a database is to write SQL.
+The premise of PugSQL is that the best way to cope with the reality of database ownership is to write SQL.
 In a PugSQL project, you'll just have a set of `.sql` files in a directory.
 Like this:

 ```bash
 $ ls queries/